Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 In addition, traceability supports **change management**.
 When requirements change, the matrix helps identify which test cases are affected and need to be updated.

-Without traceability, it becomes difficult to confirm whether all requirements have been properly tested.
-Testing may appear complete, but important functionality could still be missing.
+For small projects, traceability can be maintained in spreadsheets.
+For larger efforts, teams use test management tools such as Jira, TestRail or Quality Center.

-The traceability matrix ensures that testing is connected to requirements in a clear and structured way, improving **coverage visibility** and supporting more reliable **quality evaluation**.
+The traceability matrix ensures that testing is connected to requirements in a clear and structured way, improving **coverage visibility** and supporting more **reliable quality evaluation**.

 To communicate this information effectively to stakeholders, it is necessary to present testing results in a clear and structured form.